aejmelaeus/NServiceBus.SequenceGate/README.md

 ## Persistence

-The current implementation uses SQL Server as persistence.
+The current implementation uses Entity Framework for persistence.
 The Sequence Gate expects a connection string called `NServiceBus/SequenceGate`.
 The database used in the connections string is expected to have a table called `dbo.TrackedObjects`.
 The table can be created with the following [Script].

 # Examples

 The Sequence Gate is implemented as a NServiceBus Pipeline component.
 The SequenceGate is registered with the bus and all messages that the Endpoint processes are passed through the gate.

 The basic flow is:
 - Is the message a Sequence Gate member?
 Yes - keep on processing it.
-No - pass it through the pipeline.
+No - pass it through the pipeline
 - Parse the objects from the message
 - Find out if some objects needs to be discarded
 - Mark the newer or unseen ones ones with the timestamp